anythinks/PlayIntegrityFix/README.md

 # PlayIntegrityFix

-Fixes Play Integrity API (and SafetyNet) veredicts.
-IT DOESN'T PASS STRONG VEREDICT.
+Fixes Play Integrity API (and SafetyNet) verdicts.

+You can't pass MEETS_STRONG_INTEGRITY with this module.